 Miscellaneous commands for controlling the general layout of the page.

-declaration makes all text pages the same
+The \flushbottom declaration makes all text pages the same

 height, adding extra vertical space when necessary to fill out the page.